Ingredients

 • mint leaves

-Peppermint is one of the easiest and hardest herbs to grown.
+Peppermint is one of the easiest herbs to grow.
 Studies have uncovered a variety of health benefits.
-Mint leave oil is used as a digestive aid, to relieve pain, it has anticancer properties and can help with allergies.
+Mint leaf oil is used as a digestive aid to relieve pain, has anticancer properties, and can help with allergies.
+Mint is a popular herb used in Middle Eastern recipes.
+Refreshing salads and smoothies.

 • mixed spice